AjuAJ/AutoSec/README.md

 1. **Problem 1: Extract Wi-Fi Credentials**
    - Your task is to gain access to the **vehicle's secure Wi-Fi network**.
 Using  wireless sniffing techniques, you'll extract the credentials, allowing you to connect to the vehicle’s network and retrieve critical information.
    - Tools Required: **Wireshark**, **nmap**, **Linux Machine**

+2. **Problem 2: Attack Wi-Fi Networks**
+   - In this challenge, you'll be tasked with **Attacking Open Wi-Fi Networks**.
+Using network enumerationa and monitoring techniques, you have to exploit the vulnerabilities and get access to confidentail information.
+   - Tools Required: **Wireshark**, **nmap**, **Linux Machine**

-2. **Problem 2: Hijack Bluetooth Communication**
+3. **Problem 3: Hijack Bluetooth Communication**
-   - In this challenge, you'll be tasked with **hijacking Bluetooth communication** between the vehicle and an authorized device (like the car’s mobile app).
+   - In this challenge, you'll be tasked with **hijacking Bluetooth communication** between two ECUs.
 Once inside, you can control functions such as the engine start/stop or even manipulate the car's dashboard displays.
-   - Tools Required: **Bluetooth scanner**, **MITM (Man-in-the-Middle) tools**, **Bluetooth protocol analyzer**
+   - Tools Required: **Linux Machine**

 ---

 ### 📢 **Rules and Guidelines**

-1. **Tools**: You will be given access to certain tools and hardware (, etc.), depending on the path you choose.
+1. **Tools**: You will be given access to certain tools and hardware (Linux Machine, Wireshark, Arduino etc.), depending on the path you choose.
+You are also free to use Google, GenAI and Chatgpt at any point of time.
 2. **Path**: You have the freedom to switch between paths at any time during the challenge.
 3. **Time Limit**: The hackathon will last for **10 hours**.
 Complete as many challenges as you can in the time provided.
 3. **Collaboration**: While the challenges are designed for individual teams, feel free to collaborate and discuss problems with other team members.